nandorpersanyi/browser-laptop/docs/state.md

       hoverTabIndex: number, // index of the current hovered tab
       tabPageIndex: number, // index of the current tab page
-      previewTabPageIndex: number // index of the tab being previewed },
+      previewTabPageIndex: number // index of the tab being previewed
+      previewTabPageIndex: number, // index of the tab being previewed
+      previewMode: boolean // whether or not tab preview should be fired based on mouse idle time },
   },
   widevinePanelDetail: {